felipetunes/SquadsApi/README.md

 - `GET /api/v1/team/getbyname/:name`: Returns a team by its name.
 - `GET /api/v1/team/getbycountry/:country`: Returns all teams from a given country.

+To use this API, you can send an HTTP request to the desired route.
+For example, to get all teams, you can send a GET request to `/team/getall`.

 ## Player Routes

 - `GET /api/v1/player/getall`: Returns all players.